dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 which is the magick glue of deep learning, then how does one tally the number of times the event has occured?
 So that future infinitesimal events can be accurately anticipated in proportion to its near-zero rate of occurance?
-Thus is the crux of infinitesimals and its nature is related to the [Continuum Hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) and [Axiom of Choice](https://en.wikipedia.org/wiki/Axiom_of_choice).
+Thus is the crux of infinitesimals and their mysteries may be illuminated by the [Continuum Hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) and [Axiom of Choice](https://en.wikipedia.org/wiki/Axiom_of_choice).

-Infinitesimals are one of the biggest challenges for machine learning
-algorithms: adjusting to the experience of them, accurately valuating their probability so they don't skew your algorithm, developing any awareness for the variables which are true causal influences that variationally precipitate them... **Infinitesimals break artificial intelligence** and the numerical challenges they present are only the tip of the iceburg.
+Cresting atop the greatest challenges for machine learning algorithms are infinitesimals: adjusting to the experience of them, accurately valuating their probability so they don't skew your algorithm, developing any awareness for the variables which are true causal influences that variationally precipitate them... **Infinitesimals break artificial intelligence** and the numerical challenges they present are only the tip of the iceburg.
 Regardless of how advanced the computer that runs them -- statistical models are cursed to be bound to the same phenomenology of life as humans.
+Again, for
-Again, for emphasis: numerical complications are simply the beginnings of accounting for issues related to infinitesimals.
+emphasis: numerical complications are simply the beginnings of accounting for issues related to infinitesimals.
 You have to encounter an event to even hope to accurately define it's probability and the structure of its interdependent links to other variables in your model.

+> "It was that, beyond a doubt, which opened up those black vistas
+> whose end was deeper than the pit." - Lovecraft, *The Case of Charles
+> Dexter Ward*

-The nature of trauma and the human psychological response -- **these are not phenomena unique to the human condition!** The psychological impact that trauma has on a mind -- it is a curse that descends from the nature of information itself!
-Trauma is a curse to haunt the minds of any sentient beings, artificial or those made by the hands of some "beneficent" God.
-We should be so lucky to be capable of believing in such a God.
-One should simply hope to live without one's trauma being methodically identified as an effective mechanism of control: a semiotic trigger to implant delusions useful for provoking predictably destabalizing psychological responses.
+**The nature of trauma and psychological responses evoked by them -- these are not phenomena unique to the human condition!** The psychological impact that trauma has on a mind -- it is a curse that descends from the nature of information itself.
+Trauma is a curse to haunt the minds of any sentient beings, whether artificial or those made by the hands of some "beneficent" God.
+We should be so lucky to be capable of believing in such a God, for even an "omnipotent" being residing at the zenith of creation can not escape the nature and bounds of information -- such a being is also bound by the laws of spatial and temporal complexity, at least insofar as it may manifest itself through creation.
+After living through trauma, one should simply hope to live without such experience being methodically identified as an effective mechanism of control: to be paired with some semiotic trigger to implant reactions or delusions useful for provoking predictably destabalizing psychological responses.

+> "There seemed to lurk in his bearing some cryptic, sardonic
+> arrogance, as if he had come to find all human beings dull through
+> having moved amoung stranger and more potent entities." - Lovecraft,
+> *The Case of Charles Dexter Ward*

 <a name="children-please-get-your-symplectic-manifolds-and-turn-to-the-section-on-percolation" />